RoberAgro/nurbspy/README.md

 	conda install nurbspy

-You can verify that `nurbspy` was successfully installed by running the provided below.
+You can verify that `nurbspy` was successfully installed by running the examples provided below.

 ## Minimum working examples

 ### NURBS curves

-NURBSpy can  be used to create Bézier, B-Spline and NURBS curves.
-The type of curve depends on the number of arguments used to initialize the class.
+`nurbspy` can  be used to create Bézier, B-Spline and NURBS curves.
+The type of curve depends on the arguments used to initialize the curve class.
 As an example, the following code snippet can be used to generate a degree four Bézier curve in two dimensions

 ```py
 # Import packages